 - Add courses to shopping cart and validate.
 See the "How to find Global courses in Albert" section below for assistance in finding global courses in the Albert Course Search.
 If you receive errors when validating for global courses and believe there is a mistake and you do qualify to enroll, please be in touch with email@example.com for assistance.

 - Register for courses during (or after) your appointment time.
-Summer 2022 registration begins on Monday, Feb.
-7th.
-You can find your specific appointment time in Albert.
+Summer 2023 registration begins on Monday, Feb.
+13th.

 1. Filter by course location and intruction mode.
 Using the "Global & Other Study Away Sites" filter, select specific locations you are interested in to see all courses offered by an individual location or narrow down the results further by subject.
 Also filter for "online" instruction mode.

 Use the Show All option under "Global & Other Study Away Sites" filter and use the search bar or browse by subject to view results across all campuses and locations.